mvolkmann/blog/src/drizzle.md

 ## Dropping Migrations

+To delete a `.sql` file describing a specific migration from the `migrations` directory, enter `npm run migrate:drop` or `bun migrate:drop`.
-The `drizzle-kit drop` command prompts for a `.sql` file in the `src/migrations` directory to delete and then deletes it.
+This will prompt for the `.sql` file to delete and then deletes it.
-This is preferable to manually deleting the file because doing so can break subsequent `drizzle-kit` commands.
+Doing this is preferable to manually deleting the file because doing so can break subsequent `drizzle-kit` commands.

 WARNING: This does not undo changes made by the migration!